-If you want your business to be truly customer-centric, it’s time to start getting feedback!
+If you want your business to follow a customer-centric marketing strategy, it’s time to start getting feedback!
 It might be good.
 It might be bad.
 But it will all help you form a customer-centric culture.

 So, how do you start gathering this type of customer data?
 As it turns out, you have few options.